Locations:

 What does a dehydration headache feel like?

 Pain from a dehydration headache can range from mild to severe.
-You may feel pain all over your head or in just one spot, such as the back, front or side.
-The pain is usually like a dull ache, but it can also be sharp.
+You may feel pain all over your head or in just one spot, like at the back, front or side.
+The pain usually feels like a dull ache, but it can also be sharp or stabbing.

 You may have a throbbing (pounding) headache, or the pain might be constant.
-The pain might get worse when you bend over, shake your head or move around.
+The headache might get worse when you bend over, shake your head or move around.

 Advertisement